-- · Where available, use a depression screening tool (baseline and monthly if patient is taking Cs or Trd) (see Appendix B for sample tool) - If patient states wanting to end his/her life, ask directly if he/she has a plan or a history of suicide attempt - · Assess seriousness of plan and need for immediate supervision is unlikely to trigger an attempt.
+- Where available, use a depression screening tool (baseline and monthly if patient is taking Cs or Trd) (see Appendix B for sample tool) - If patient states wanting to end his/her life, ask directly if he/she has a plan or a history of suicide attempt - Assess seriousness of plan and need for immediate supervision - Note-asking a patient about suicidal intent is unlikely to trigger an attempt.
 Generally the patient is relieved to talk about it.